alexjvr1/Velocity2020/README.md

 We're trimming all adapter sequence from the demultiplexed data.
 We're also removing all sequences that are shorter than 20bp and 3' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.

-If you're running this on BlueCrystal, you'll have to install cutadapt locally first.
+If you're running this on BlueCrystal, you'll have to install cutadapt locally first using [these instructions] (https://cutadapt.readthedocs.io/en/stable/installation.html) - see below.
-We're using cutadapt version 1.12:
+We're using cutadapt version 3.4:
 ```
 module load languages/python-anaconda3-5.2.0

+module load tools/cmake-3.8.1
+module load tools/autoconf-2.69
+module load languages/gcc-9.1.0

 #install cutadapt in your home directory using the web instructions
 pip3 install --user --upgrade cutadapt